-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of NewOrigin Gold Corp. ("NewOrigin", or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended June 30, 2023 and 2022.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of NewOrigin Gold Corp. ("NewOrigin", or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended June 30, 2024 and 2023.
 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual financial statements of the Company for the years ended June 30, 2023 and 2022, together with the notes thereto ("the financial statements").
+This discussion should be read in conjunction with the audited annual financial statements of the Company for the years ended June 30, 2024 and 2023, together with the notes thereto ("the financial statements").
 Results are reported in Canadian dollars, unless otherwise noted.

 The financial statements and the financial information contained in this MD&A were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Please refer to Note 3 of the annual audited financial statements as at and for the years ended June 30, 2023 and 2022 for disclosure of the Company's significant accounting policies.
+Please refer to Note 3 of the annual audited financial statements as at and for the years ended June 30, 2024 and 2023 for disclosure of the Company's material accounting policies.

-The audit committee of the Company has reviewed this MD&A and the financial statements for the year ended June 30, 2023 and the Company's Board of Directors approved these documents prior to their release.
+The audit committee of the Company has reviewed this MD&A and the financial statements for the year ended June 30, 2024, and the Company's Board of Directors approved these documents prior to their release.

-This MD&A is dated October 26, 2023 and is current to that date.
+This MD&A is dated October 18, 2024 and is current to that date.